software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 1. "As a developer, I want to store the user's phone number in the user database table, so that I can implement two-factor authentication"
 > 2. "Add blog posts to favorites list"
 > 3. "As a user I, want to be able to sign in using username and password, Google, Facebook and GitHub so that I can authenticate"
-> 4. "As a user, I want to be able to customize my profile, so that I can share information about myself"
 >
 > How would improve these user stories?
 Come up with a _well-written_ version of each user story.